 Significant increases in the prevalence of obesity among U.S. children across both sexes were seen in the 1980s and 1990s (Ogden, Carroll, Kit, et al., 2012).
-For the 2011-2012 period, nearly

-32 percent of children in the United States were reported to be overweight or obese, and at least 17 percent were obese (Ogden, et al., 2014).
+For the 2011-2012 period, nearly 32 percent of children in the United States were reported to be overweight or obese (having a BMI ≥85th percentile), and at least 17 percent were obese (having a BMI ≥95th percentile) (Ogden, et al., 2014).
 At the population level, this increase in prevalence is too rapid to be a genetic shift.
-Rather, changes in eating and physical activity behaviors are affecting the intake and expenditure of energy resulting in overweight and obesity (Barlow, 2007).
+Rather, changes in eating and physical activity behaviors are affecting the intake and expenditure of energy, resulting in overweight and obesity (Barlow, 2007).